 Driving time Rotorua to Taupo 76 km / 47 miles, 1 hour

 Enjoy a Peek at the Lake Scenic Floatplane Flight, which takes off from Taupo Bay and continues past Acacia Bay to Rangatira Point, viewing the crystal clear waters of Whakaipo Bay.
 Climb up through Mapara Valley, view red scoria quarries, then discover the headwaters of the Waikato River.
-Fly over the Craters of the Moon and over the Borefields of the Wairakei Power Station, followed by a circuit of the Huka Falls, before returning over Taupo to land on the lakefront (20 minutes approx).
+Fly over the Craters of the Moon and over the Borefields of the Wairakei Power Station, followed by a circuit of the Huka Falls, before returning over Taupo to land on the lakefront (approximately 20 minutes).